feng-zhang0712/mole/2025/english/support-worker-interview.md

 你希望你的雇主为你提供哪些支持来帮助你的工作？

-- I hope for regular training such as handling clients with dementia, emergency first aid, and using specialized tools.
+- I hope for regular training, such as emergency first aid, handling clients with dementia, and using specialized tools.
-- I hope for essential care tools, such as PPE, mobility aids, basic medical supplies (thermometers, medication organizers), and cleaning materials for client homes.
+- I hope for essential care tools, such as PPE, mobility aids, and basic medical supplies (thermometers, medication organizers).
 - I hope for safety measures, such as providing support for high-risk tasks (having a second staff member for client transfers).
 - I hope for timely, detailed information, such as client care plans, schedule changes, and feedback from clients/families.
 - I hope for supervisor support, so I can consult when facing tricky situations.
 - I hope for updates on industry standards (new infection control guidelines) to ensure my skills stay up-to-date.

+### Have you ever work with clients from different cultural backgrounds?（*）

+- 你是否曾与来自不同文化背景的客户合作过？（你的文化背景除外）（*）
+- 如何与不同文化背景的客户相处

+I don’t have direct experience with clients from different culture backgrounds, but if I have a chance to work with them, I'll follow these steps.

+- Before starting the care, I'll check the client’s care plan for cultural, language, or religious needs.
+If the plan is incomplete, I'll seek general knowledge about their backgrounds and preferences.
+- I'll listen patiently and communicate effectively with the client.
+I'll never assume their needs based on their cultural backgrounds.
+I'll ask open-ended questions to encourage them to share their specific needs.
+For example, "How do you prefer to receive your personal care?"
+- I'll use their feedback to adjust the care I deliver.
+This might mean modifying meal choices, ensuring privacy for prayer, or respecting their preference for a male or female carer..
+- I'll document the client's specific needs and adaptations.
+If a language barrier creates a safety risk or if I have any concerns, I'll report it to my supervisor.
+This ensures the whole team provides consistent and safe support.

 ### What would you do if a client refuses your service?